Last Update: August 2024

 Collective bargaining is an ongoing process that continually evolves, gaining more protections and better working conditions for education workers over time.

-Each and every ETFO member has a stake in reading and understanding the agreement, and in supporting the local bargaining process.
+Every ETFO member has a stake in reading and understanding the agreement, and in supporting the local bargaining process.

 Your principal, superintendents, and trustees may be well-intentioned individuals committed to helping you do your job, but good intentions are no substitute for a negotiated, legally enforceable document that unambiguously sets forth your rights in the workplace.